-The Importance of IP Protections: The U.S. patent system and the protections it provides for innovations plays a vital role in promoting competition and spreading knowledge.
-For one, IP protections give innovators certainty that their proprietary inventions or products are protected from copycats, encouraging them to pursue that one idea that may work despite hundreds of others that may fail.
+The Importance of IP Protections: IP protections give innovators certainty that their proprietary inventions or products are protected from copycats, encouraging them to pursue that one idea that may work despite hundreds of others that may fail.
 At the same time, innovators publish the specifics of their invention in exchange for these protections so others can learn from their research and use it as a building block for future, competing discoveries.

-While a number of industries key to our economy rely on a robust U.S. patent system, strong IP protections are especially critical for the biopharmaceutical industry.
-In fact, innovation is the bedrock on which the development of new medicines is built.
-That development has the potential to result in treatments and cures that save and improve millions of lives, but it is a lengthy and complex process.
-The work that goes into the initial discovery and patent application is just the beginning.
-A biopharmaceutical company must then demonstrate the safety and efficacy of a new treatment through rigorous testing that involves clinical trial data before a medicine can be made available to patients.
-By the time a medicine is ready for the market, it has typically taken about $2.6 billion and 10 years—about half of the life of a patent.
+Developing new medicines is a lengthy and complex process, and the work that goes into the initial discovery and patent application is just the beginning.
+A biopharmaceutical manufacturer must then demonstrate the safety and efficacy of a new treatment through rigorous testing that involves clinical trial data before a medicine can be made available to patients.
+By the time a medicine is ready for the market, it has typically taken on average $2.6 billion and 10 years—about half of the life of a patent.

 The Role of IP Protections Around the World: IP is important on the international scale as well, as intellectual property systems differ from country to country.
-Many countries, including nations like Canada, China and India, unfortunately embrace IP systems that discourage medical innovation by not providing adequate protections, ultimately diminishing patient access to new treatments and cures.
-International trade can serve as a tool that lifts IP standards around the globe and encourages even more investment in innovation.
+Many countries around the world are lifting IP standards to benefit their patients and consumers, to empower local inventors and to encourage more investment in innovation.